wrex/rexs.tools/src/routes/blog/alathe-1/+page.md

 In particular, I decided to follow Joe's excellent suggestion to start with the smallest stuff to build confidence.
-When I finally get to some of the larger (!) castings and full assemblies it will be like desert.
+When I finally get to some of the larger (!) castings and full assemblies it will be like dessert.

 Here's the first part I completed, the old-fashioned rocker style toolpost: